amisha2016/vim-config/README.md

   </tr>
   <tr>
     <td>Yank lines,then type :e filename.</td>
     <td>Copy-paste from one file to other.
-Filename is the destinatio file where you want to paste lines</td>
+Filename is the destination file where you want to paste the lines.</td>
   </tr>
 </table>